 The Overview tab presents different charts and maps of RSEI results.
 The charts include a bar chart showing the trend of RSEI results by media and year; a map displaying the RSEI results by state; and pie charts which include RSEI results by industry group, location, and chemical.
 Both the industry sector and location pie charts drill down into more detailed categories after an initial selection (e.g., if you click on the Region 4 slice in the EPA Region pie chart, the chart will change to Region 4 chart showing the state breakdown).
 All of these charts show the RSEI Score by default, but can be changed to show different RSEI Value options using the RSEI Value Options dropdown menu.

 The Top Facilities tab lists all facilities included in the current selection.
 The Top Facilities tab lists all facilities included in the current selection.
-Each facility’s unique TRI identifier (TRIFID), name, city and state are listed, along with the selected RSEI Value (RSEI Score, RSEI Modeled Pounds, RSEI Modeled Hazard, etc).
+Each facility’s unique TRI identifier (TRIFID), name, city and state are listed, along with the selected RSEI Value or TRI Value selected at the top of the page or in the Filter Options menu at right.
 For comparative purposes, the table also provides “TRI Pounds” which is the total of all pounds released or transferred for that facility (subject to whatever filters are selected).
-TRI Pounds includes all pounds released or transferred, whereas the RSEI Value Options only include modeled releases and transfers (see Understanding RSEI Results for more information).
+See Understanding RSEI Results for more information).

 The Industry Sectors tab allows a more focused look at RSEI results for a given industry.
 If no industries are currently selected, the first pie chart will show the distribution of the selected RSEI Value across industry sector (by 3 or 4 digit NAICS code), and the bar graph will show the value for each sector over time.
 You can select one or more industry grouping using the three lists at the top of the screen.
 If you select one or more sectors in the first list, the values in the other lists will change color based on their relationship to what you selected- green means selected, white means currently possible/included, dark gray means excluded, and light grey means alternative, or that it is selectable given your current selections.
 See “Making Selections” above for more information on selecting data in Qlik.
 Any selections you make in the lists will be reflected in the charts.

-The Overview tab includes a pivot table, which provides the RSEI Value calculated for a series of dimensions.
+The Overview tab includes a pivot table, which provides the RSEI or TRI Value calculated for a series of dimensions.
 The four dimensions included in the pivot table are Chemical, Media, Facility ID, and Year.
-In the initial view, RSEI Values are calculated by chemical (row) and year (column).
+In the initial view, values are calculated by chemical (row) and year (column).
 Use the plus sign buttons to expand the rows to show media- and facility-level calculations as well.
-RSEI Values are sorted in descending order for the most recent year and the highest level dimension in the current selection.
+Values are sorted in descending order for the most recent year and the highest level dimension in the current selection.

 You can reorganize the dimensions by dragging the dimension name into a different order in either the rows or columns.